AlexFullmoon/aenocyon/README.md

 - Need to set all flatpaks, adding flatpak module resets all of standard ones.
 - Extensions appear in the list as system, but they're disabled at start
-- Gsettings overrides apparently do not work.
+- Gsettings overrides apparently do not apply?
+Or was it some typo?
 - Grub config did not apply.
 Removed.
 - Overall, rebasing from bluefin-dx works better.
 - Consider moving to UBlue build template.